Eight crazy reasons transfers fell through: STIs, cowboy boots, dogs…

 “We thought his gait might cause him problems later in his career.”

-Alex McLeish had been working for weeks to get Boyd to Forest in 2013.
-On deadline day during the winter window, the Scottish manager looked set to finally get his way when the midfielder underwent a medical.
+Alex McLeish had been working for weeks to get Boyd to Nottingham Forest in 2013.
+And on deadline day during the winter window, the Scottish manager looked set to finally get his way when the midfielder underwent a medical.

 However, “12 hours after his medical”, according to Barry Fry, Forest pulled out of the deal, citing an “inconclusive eye test”.

 “Total disgrace, the whole thing,” Posh chairman Darragh MacAnthony tweeted.
 “He’s played 300 games and scored from the halfway line the other month, but Forest say he has an eyesight problem.
 The whole thing stinks.”